lilkev12345/Hack-Snapchat-Account-with-AI/README.md

 **This project is intended strictly for EDUCATIONAL PURPOSES and AUTHORIZED SECURITY TESTING.**

 **This program was developed using the PASS REVELATOR API.
-To learn more about Snapchat account security and password analysis techniques, visit:**
+To learn more about Snapchat account security and password hacking techniques, visit:**
 👉 https://www.passwordrevelator.net/en/passdecoder

 ![PassDecoder Logo](./PASSDECODER.png)